Off Campus Employment (Economic Hardship)

 F-1 students requesting off campus employment due to economic hardship must submit the I-765 (with supporting documents and filing fee) to USCIS by mail or courier service.
 The online submission option is currently not available to F-1 students requesting off campus employment authorization for economic hardship.
 Be sure that you are using the correct address (based on the service you are using to submit the application) and that you select a trackable mailing or shipping service so that you can get proof of delivery of your application.

 USCIS processing times are subject to change at any time.
 You can review the currently estimated USCIS processing times on the USCIS Check Case Processing Times website.
 Currently, there is not an option to request expedited service for USCIS I-765 employment authorization applications for F-1 off campus employment.
-Please note that we cannot guarantee that USCIS will approve your application.
-USCIS has sole discretion to approve these applications.

 If USCIS approves your I-765 application, you will receive an employment authorization document (EAD card).
 Once you receive your EAD card, you must upload a copy through the processed Off Campus Employment – Economic Hardship record within your Terra Dotta portal.